Popeye’s Guide To Pumping Up Your Core Web Vitals

 • Breaking up long-running tasks: Divide long tasks into smaller chunks to avoid overloading the browser’s main thread.

-• Use Web Workers: Offload heavy JavaScript tasks to background threads using Web Workers, so they don’t interfere with the main thread’s responsiveness.
+• Use Web Workers: Use Web Workers to offload heavy JavaScript tasks to background threads so they don’t interfere with the main thread’s responsiveness.

-• Remove unused JavaScript: If there are scripts that aren’t essential for the first interaction, defer or eliminate them altogether.
+• Remove unused JavaScript: If there are scripts that aren’t essential for the first interaction, defer or eliminate them.
 Only load critical JavaScript at first.

 Prioritise Input Readiness

-Make sure that the website is responsive to user inputs right from the start.
+Ensure the website is responsive to user inputs from the start.
 Reduce the time the browser spends on tasks that block interactions by:

 • Defer non-critical resources: Load JavaScript asynchronously or defer it until after the first user interaction.
 For instance, load analytics or ads only after the user has engaged with the primary content.